-Welcome and thank you for your interest in the role of Area Dean.
-Manchester Diocese has had full-time Area Deans for over three years and this role is fully embedded in the life of our diocese.
-Two of our Area Deans have now been promoted and one is retiring.
-We are therefore looking to appoint three committed and collaborative priests who can provide excellent support and leadership at this exciting time for our diocese.
+Welcome and thank you for your interest in the role of Area Dean of Manchester South and Stretford.
+Manchester Diocese has had full-time Area Deans for nearly four years and it's a role that is fully embedded in the life of our diocese.
+We are looking to appoint a committed and collaborative priest who can provide excellent support and leadership at this exciting time for our diocese.

-Manchester Diocese has an inspiring vision for 2030.
-We're making good progress towards achieving this with the development of a wide range of initiatives, all designed to release missional energy.
-Area Deans have a key role to play in leading these changes and supporting their implementation.
-We are looking for priests with experience of the challenges of leading and managing change and who will be creative in encouraging new forms of mission and ministry.
+Manchester Diocese has an inspiring vision for 2030 and we're making good progress towards achieving this with the development of a wide range of initiatives, all designed to release missional energy.
+The Area Dean of Manchester South and Stretford has a key role to play in leading these changes and supporting their implementation.
+We are looking for a priest with experience of the challenges of leading and managing change and who will be creative in encouraging new forms of mission and ministry.

 Our diocese has a ten-year Transformation Programme, aligned with the national Vision and Strategy, for which we have recently achieved significant funding from the Church Commissioners.
-We are therefore well-resourced to take forward a wide range of programmes and projects to ensure the future missional health of parishes across our diocese.
+We are therefore well-resourced to take forward a wide range of initiatives to ensure the future missional health of parishes across our diocese.
 This recent support along with the rich history of and variety in our diocese, makes it a wonderful place to engage in Gospel ministry.

-It's important to us that the new Area Deans are committed to diversity, inclusion and racial justice.
-We are also looking for applicants who are generous in working with a breadth of traditions and spirituality in the Church of England.
+It's important to us that the new Area Dean of Manchester South and Stretford is committed to diversity, inclusion and racial justice.
+We are also looking for someone who is generous in working with a breadth of traditions and spirituality in the Church of England.
 In particular, we welcome women candidates and candidates of global majority heritage to help ensure the diversity of our senior clergy team.

-We are very much looking forward to welcoming our new Area Deans to the diocese and supporting them with their work.
+We are very much looking forward to welcoming our new Area Dean to the diocese and supporting them with their work.